-Credit card utilization is the ratio of credit used to credit extended – it is simply calculated by dividing your credit card balance by your credit card limit, and multiplying by 100.
+Credit card utilization is the ratio of credit used to credit extended – it is simply calculated by dividing your credit card balance by your credit card limit, and multiplying it by 100.

 Credit Reporting Agencies pay close attention to your Credit Card utilization for the following reasons: